kkduncan/rehearsal/README.md

-# trial
+# Rehearsal
-Test implementations of common data structures and algorithms for personal use.
+Personal implementations of common data structures and algorithms for concept refinement purposes.